Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            - The DASH Packager encrypts media segments according to key information available.
 This key information is typically exchanged by protocols defined in Content Protection Interchange Format (CPIX).
 This allows configuration of the content keys, initialization vectors and embedding encryption information in the manifest
-           - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signalled in kind box
+           - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signaled in kind box
-           - In case a fragment is missing and SegmentTimeline is used, the packager may signal a discontinuity in the Media Presentation Description.
+           - In case a fragment is missing and SegmentTimeline is used, the packager may signal a discontinuity in the MPD.
            - In case a low latency mode is used, the packager may make output available before the entire fragment is received using HTTP chunked transfer encoding.
            - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled etc.
-           - The packager uses DASH or HLS ingest (as specified in Section 6) to push content to the origin server of a Content Deliery Network.
+           - The packager uses DASH or HLS Ingest (as specified in Section 6) to push content to the origin server of a Content Deliery Network.
               Alternatively, it could also make content directly available as an origin server.
-In this case DASH/HLS ingest is avoided, and the packager also serves as the origin server.
+In this case DASH/HLS Ingest is avoided, and the packager also serves as the origin server.
-           - The packager converts the timed metadata track and uses it to convert to either MPD Events or in-band events. signalled in the manifest.
+           - The packager converts the timed metadata track and uses it to convert to either MPD Events or in-band events. signaled in the manifest.
            - The packager may also generate HLS or other streaming media presentations based on the input.
            - In case the packager crashes or fails, it will restart itself and wait for the ingest. source to perform the actions as detailed in the section on failover.

-         The Content Delivery Network (CDN) consumes a DASH/HLS ingest, or serves as a proxy for content delivered to a client.
+         The Content Delivery Network (CDN) consumes a DASH/HLS Ingest, or serves as a proxy for content delivered to a client.
-         The CDN, in case it is consuming the POST based DASH/HLS ingest performs the following tasks
+         The CDN, in case it is consuming the POST based DASH/HLS Ingest performs the following tasks
-           - it stores all posted content and makes them available for HTTP GET requests from locations corresponding to the paths signalled in the manifest
+           - it stores all posted content and makes them available for HTTP GET requests from locations corresponding to the paths signaled in the manifest
            - it occasionally deletes content based on instructions from the ingest source, in this setup the packager
            - in case low latency mode is used, content could be made available before the entire pieces of content are available
            - It updates the manifest accordingly when a manifest update is received